 What is an external review?

-External review provides an independent review process for individuals covered by a fully insured Massachusetts health plan who have been denied benefits for reasons of medical necessity.
-In order to be eligible for external review, the service or supply being requested must be a covered benefit in the particular health plan contract -- that is, it cannot be explicitly excluded from the health plan.
+External review provides an independent review process for individuals covered by a fully-insured Massachusetts health plan who have been denied benefits for reasons of medical necessity.
+In order to be eligible for external review, the medical or behavioral health service or supply being requested must be a covered benefit in the particular health plan contract -- that is, it cannot be explicitly excluded from the health plan.
 Medical professionals who are not affiliated with your health plan review your case and issue a determination.
 The results of external reviews are binding on your health plan.